Recognition of same-sex unions in Romania: 2018 referendum

+Court cases

 2018 Constitutional Court ruling

 On 27 September 2018, less than two weeks before the referendum to ban same-sex marriage, the Constitutional Court of Romania ruled that same-sex couples have the same rights to privacy and family life as heterosexual couples.
 The ruling, hailed as "landmark" by LGBT advocacy groups, stated that legal rights and obligations should be equal under law.
 However, the court also ruled that the term "spouses" can only refer to a "man and woman", since this was the intention of the original constitutional lawmakers.